cs3org/OCM-API/IETF-OCM-MLS.md

 **Rejoin.** The rejoin procedure ({{rejoin}}) lets a home server replace its own users' leaves with fresh KeyPackages on the strength of its HTTP Signature alone, without per-request admin approval.
-This grants no new
-capability: the home server is already the trust anchor for its own users' KeyPackages and could substitute their keys at any time through the ordinary KeyPackage endpoint.
-Because admin clients verify that a rejoin only replaces leaves whose OCM Addresses name the requesting server and that are already present in the ratchet tree, a rejoin can never admit a new party.
+The procedure relies on the home server's existing role as the Authentication Service for its own users and therefore introduces no additional trust assumption.
+Because admin clients verify that a rejoin only replaces leaves whose OCM Addresses name the requesting server and that are already present in the ratchet tree, a rejoin cannot admit a new party.

 **Admin liveness and removal latency.** A Remove proposal takes cryptographic effect only when an admin client commits it.
 Removing